Feds drop appeal in Sjodin killing, still seek death penalty

 In order to appeal, prosecutors needed permission from the Biden administration.
 The Justice Department under President Joe Biden halted federal executions last summer, pending a review of the department’s policies and procedures.

 If prosecutors would have been successful on appeal, the death penalty would have been reinstated.
-If they would have lost their appeal, the case would would have proceeded with resentencing.
+If they would have lost their appeal, the case would would have proceeded with resentencing, just as it is now.

 Authorities said Rodriguez, a convicted sex offender, kidnapped Sjodin from the parking lot of a Grand Forks, North Dakota, shopping mall in November 2003 and drove her to Minnesota, where he killed her and left her body in a field near Crookston.